ultraJeff/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 Adding the NetworkPolicy to the existing policy can be done by running the following command:

+Note: the Policy resource already exists, so it is vital to use `oc apply` here or delete the existing `policy-networkpolicy-webserver` first.

 ```
 <hub> $ cat >> networkpolicy-policy.yaml << EOF
 ---